Ghada Amer, Paravent Girls: Suzy Playing, Jennifer and Barbara, L’Étonnement d’Amélie, 2021-2022

 Bronze

 Initially trained as an architect, Roberto Sebastian Matta became involved with the surrealist movement in Paris, where he associated with other prominent artists and developed a distinctive style characterized by dreamlike imagery and psychological themes.
-This selection of five bronze sculptures from the 1990s reflects Matta’s Latin American heritage and European influences.
+This selection of seven bronze sculptures from the 1990s reflects Matta’s Latin American heritage and European influences.
 Arranged here together, they resemble tribal totems inhabiting an imagined, otherworldly realm.